 How Important is the ERAS Letter of Recommendation?

-The ERAS letter of recommendation reflects your academic performance, non-academic involvement, and personal characteristics that set you apart from other applicants.
-As you start to prepare for your residency application, keep in mind that the letter of recommendation can showcase your attributes that may otherwise be impossible to include in your application.
+As you start to prepare for your residency application, keep in mind that the letter of recommendation can showcase your attributes that may otherwise be impossible to include in your application, such as your teamwork skills, leadership abilities, professionalism, and dedication to patient care.
+It provides a unique perspective on your strengths and potential as observed by those who have worked closely with you.

 The letter of recommendation allows residency programs to understand how other professionals view you, get an idea of your work ethic, and your ability to contribute to the field of medicine in your chosen medical specialty.
 A strong letter of recommendation can be the deciding factor between receiving an interview invitation or not and even which candidate a program ranks higher when faced with two equally qualified applicants.